Tulip Festival Poster Artists

 1994

-Karen created this image that cause many fans to query where they can buy that stamp to mail their festival postcard.
+Karen created this image that causes many fans to query where they can buy that stamp to mail their festival postcard.
+And, no wonder!
+Karen created a legacy of wildflower stamp images for the US Postal Service prior to becoming our festival artist.
 See if you can find the vase in the poster.
+We enjoy this legacy piece of Karen’s, who died in her home in Anacortes, WA in September 1995.

 1993